vishvAsa/AgamaH_vaiShNavaH/shrI-sampradAyaH/tattvam/vAtysa-varadaH/prapanna-pArijAtaH/sarva-prastutiH/08_vihita-vyavasthAna-paddhatiH.md

 <details><summary>English</summary>

-22. This (special) teaching of the Pancharatra- Sastras being observed only once, shall surely enable a man to cross Samsara.
+22. This (special) teaching of the PancharatraSastras being observed only once, shall surely enable a man to cross Samsara.
 In case of his being attached to the expedient and detrimental Karmas (upayapaya) he loses in faith or fixity.
 </details>